NadoFiles/apitest/readme.md

 3. Access on project '.logs/report.html' and open Chrome browser to see results.

+## Run Tests in Jenkins CI:

-#### To run tests Jenkins CI, download, get clone this project to your computer and execute the commands bellow:
+#### Get clone this project to your computer and execute the commands bellow:

-1. Download Jenkins 2.303.3 LTS (Generic Java package .war) - https://www.jenkins.io/download/
+1. Download Jenkins.
 2. Run commands to access folder.

     ```bash